2019-20 Annual Report (text version)

 - continued the Stepping Stone partnership and the intern program with the Australian Network on Disability

-- implemented a range of mental and physical health programs to support employee well-being, and
+- continued its range of mental and physical health programs to support employee wellbeing, including health and fitness checks, ergonomic evaluations, fitness passports and flu vaccinations

 |Permanent average tenure||6 years|

-Queensland Treasury Corporation (QTC) is committed to maintaining high standards of corporate governance to support its strong market reputation, and ensure that organisational goals are met and risks are monitored and appropriately addressed.
+QTC is committed to maintaining high standards of corporate governance to support its strong market reputation, ensure that organisational goals are met, and manage and monitor risks.
 QTC’s corporate governance practices are continually reviewed and updated in line with industry guidelines and standards.

 - the Queensland Treasury Corporation Capital Markets Board (the Board), which was established in 1991 and manages all of QTC’s operations except those relating to certain superannuation and other long-term assets, and

-QTC and the Capital Markets Board have agreed the terms and administrative arrangements for the exercise of the powers that have been delegated to the Board by the Under Treasurer.
+QTC and the Capital Markets Board have agreed the terms and administrative arrangements for the exercise of the powers that have been delegated to the Board by the Under Treasurer as QTC’s corporation sole.

-- approving the strategic direction of QTC and significant corporate strategic initiatives
+- approve the strategic direction and significant strategic initiatives of QTC

-- monitoring compliance with all relevant legal, tax and regulatory obligations
+- ensure compliance with relevant legal, tax and regulatory obligations

 The Board typically holds monthly meetings (except in January, April and September) and may, whenever necessary, hold additional meetings.

-The Board comprises members who are appointed by the Governor-in-Council, pursuant to section 10(2) of the QTC Act, with consideration given to each Board member’s qualifications, experience, skills, strategic ability and commitment to contribute to QTC’s performance and achievement of its corporate objectives.
+The Board comprises members who are appointed by the Governor-in-Council, pursuant to section 10(2) of the QTC Act.
+Consideration is given to each Board member’s qualifications, experience, skills, strategic ability and commitment to contribute to QTC’s performance and achievement of its corporate objectives.
 QTC’s Board is constituted entirely of non-executive directors.

 Conflict of interest